rmyoung/XML_Pub/README.md

 If necessary, you can comment parts of the codes and uncomment them as you go.

+* Pub.db is the result you should get at the end.
+You can compare your output with this database.

 The purpose of this is following:

 1. Get familiarized handling XML data.
 XML is similar to JSON in that it is "semi-structured".